Meet the Board

 Elizabeth Wilson grew up in Vermont, graduating 2nd in her high school class, obtaining an undergraduate degree from Lyndon State College and just recently, a Masters Degree from Norwich, Vermont.
 She is very active in nonprofit organizations serving as an officer of the Wells River Action Program and an accountant bookkeeper and clerk for her Church.
 Her passion is music and sings with different groups, performs solos in her Church setting, and directs the music program at her local church.
 Elizabeth has worked steadily in the Banking Industry since her Junior year of High School.
 She is devoted to her family and lives with her husband, Denis Lambert, and her dog, Archie, in Fairlee, VT.

-I married, moved to Philadelphia, worked in the retail gourmet food business, and started a small silkscreen card-making business.
-It was blatantly unsuccessful financially.
+I moved to Philadelphia, worked in the retail gourmet food business, and produced silkscreen cards for sale.

-After divorcing, I ran a private summer art program for kids and started a Portrait Through the Mail business with commissions from around the country.
-Both were highly appreciated by kids and customers, but advantageous financially?
-No.
+After working as Artist in Residence at St. Johnsbury Academy in 1988-89, I ran a private summer art program for children and adults and started a Portrait Through the Mail business with commissions from around the country.

 Since I am no longer teaching every weekday, I have time now to make art.
-I’m finally showing regularly again: paintings, drawings, sculpture, hand made books and lately, wool-felt rocks.
+I’m showing regularly again: paintings, drawings, sculpture, and hand made books.

 Over the years I’ve presented workshops in art and bookmaking for the Vermont Teachers Who Write Conference, for local groups in St. Johnsbury and for Catamount Arts.